eXsio/querydsl-entityql/README.md

                 ).fetchOne();

 ```

-There will be a Maven plugin released in the near future to ease the process of code generation.
-If you'd like to
-generate the code using the above method, you will need additional dependencies:
+ If you'd like to generate the code using the above method, you will need additional dependencies:

 ```xml